KomogorovKirill/Pseudo_OS/README.md

 This repository provides a concept for transferring the processor to different operating modes.
 At the same time, related preparatory work is carried out on memory areas and, as an optimization, the A20 line of the CPU is unlocked.

+For correct operation you need to install [Qemu](https://www.qemu.org/).

 ---Instructions for use---

 Assembly: *make*